Introduction

 - Spinach: Another good source of beta-carotene and antioxidants.

-Although carrot offers many health benefits, side effects can also occur if consumed in excess:
+Although wild carrots offer many health benefits, side effects can also occur if they are consumed in excess:

-- Gastrointestinal discomfort: Excessive doses can lead to diarrhea or abdominal pain.
+- Gastrointestinal complaints: Excessive doses can cause diarrhea or abdominal pain.

-- Allergic reactions: Sensitive individuals may experience skin rashes or breathing difficulties.
+- Allergic reactions: In sensitive individuals, skin rashes or breathing difficulties may occur.

-An overdose of wild carrot, especially of the essential oil, can have serious consequences.
-Symptoms of an overdose can include
+An overdose of wild carrots, especially of the essential oil, can have serious consequences.
+Symptoms of an overdose can include:

 - Dizziness and nausea